 September 2017 – Present

-If you are working in a job that requires experience using software skills, you may want to explicitly mention a few of the software skills you have on your resume.
+If you are working in a job that requires software skills, you’ll want to explicitly mention a few such skills on your resume.
+You might also want to discuss them in your cover letter.

 Do you know how to use Basecamp?
 You may want to add it to your resume.
 Did you use Zoom to communicate in your last job?
 That is something you may want to add to your resume.
 Also, as remote working rises in popularity, having software skills is becoming even more valuable.